SofijaErkin/basic-tool-mac/linux/enlarge_vm_disk_space.md

 But I suggest that enlarge triple size of the current disk space.
 E.g:'30GB'.

 ## 2.Manually Change VM Partition

+Please backup your data before you manually enlarger the partition of your VM.

 After I adjust the disk space of the VM, the Debian also says: "Low Disk Space"